 Sometimes the group we are interested in communicating with is society in general, and we want to assert our freedom: “By doing this I could show others that I do what I want to do, not what others want me to do.”
 Sometimes the group is our family, and especially our (little) children, from whom we want to escape: “They would have driven me crazy otherwise!”

-How Drinking and Drugging Can Create More Problems That It Solves
+How it Can Create More Problems Than it Solves

 So why wouldn’t everyone drink and drug?
 There are two primary reasons.
-The examples given here show how drinking/drugging provides a short-term escape or coping device for the underlying problem, but also does not provide a real solution.
-Which means that if you don’t find a real solution, you just tend to keep drinking and drugging to deal with the problem.
+The examples given here show how drinking/drugging provides a short-term escape or coping device for the underlying problem but also does not provide a real solution.
+This means that if you don’t find a real solution, you just tend to keep drinking and drugging to deal with the problem.

 You could keep drinking and drugging to deal with problems (of any type).
 But there is a good chance the drinking and drugging will over time become a bigger problem than the original problem.
 The risk of creating an even bigger problem is the second primary reason not to rely on drinking/drugging to improve your social life!